From Online Dictionary of Crystallography

 Symétrie propre (Fr).
 Eigensymmetrie (Ge).
 Simmetria propria (It). 固有対称性 (Ja).

-In morphology, the eigensymmetry is the full symmetry of a crystalline form, considered as a polyhedron by itself.
+- In morphology, the eigensymmetry is the full symmetry of a crystal form, considered as a polyhedron by itself.
 The eigensymmetry point group is either the generating point group itself or a supergroup of it.